-The initial phase of the competition invites teams of architects, landscape architects, designers, ecologists and other design-related disciplines to submit designs anonymously, in digital format only.
-Five concept designs will then be shortlisted for further development.
+The initial phase of the competition invited teams of architects, landscape architects, designers, ecologists and other design-related disciplines to submit designs anonymously, in digital format only.
+Five concept designs were then shortlisted for further development.

-The evaluation panel includes Lisbet Rausing, Founder of Lund Trust, Graham Morrison, Partner at Allies and Morrison as the RIBA Adviser, and Adam White, President of the Landscape Institute.
+The evaluation panel included Lisbet Rausing, Founder of Lund Trust; Graham Morrison, Partner at Allies and Morrison, as the RIBA Adviser, and Adam White, President of the Landscape Institute.

-The Low Line has developed through a group of initial partners including Better Bankside, Team London Bridge, Blue Bermondsey, Southwark Council, the Arch Company, and Borough Market who are steering the initial scoping, planning and communication of the project.
+The Low Line was developed through a group of initial partners including Better Bankside, Team London Bridge, Blue Bermondsey, Southwark Council, the Arch Company and Borough Market, who are steering the initial scoping, planning and communication of the project.
 The Low Line name was coined by Southwark resident David Stephens.

 Following an anonymous second phase, the winning concept, 'The Low Line Commons', was selected.
 This was conceived by PDP London architects, working alongside Macfarlane + Associates landscape architects; Greengage sustainability consultants, and Studio 4215 environment consultants.

 Pedro Roos, Partner at PDP London Architects, said: "We're delighted to have been announced as the winners of this competition.
 Low Line Commons aspires to be a shared natural and cultural resource of the people, by the people and for the people.
 It aims to transform the arches from a barrier to a seam sensitively knitted into the multiple layers of the local context.